minio/docs/source/administration/object-management/object-versioning.rst

 a ``LIST`` operation by default returns only objects which are *not* a ``DeleteMarker``.

+.. admonition:: MinIO Implements Idempotent Delete Markers
+   :class: note

+   .. versionchanged:: RELEASE.2022-08-22T23-53-06Z

+   Standard S3 implementations can create multiple sequential delete markers for the same object when processing simple ``DeleteObject`` requests with no version identifier.
+   See the S3 docs for details on :s3-docs:`managing delete markers <ManagingDelMarkers.html#RemDelMarker>``

+   MinIO diverges from standard S3 implementation by avoiding this potential duplication of delete markers.
+   When processing a ``Delete`` request with no version identifier, MinIO creates at most one Delete Marker for the specified object.
+   MinIO **does not** share S3's behavior in creating multiple sequential delete markers.

 To permanently delete an object version, perform the ``DELETE`` operation and specify the version ID of the object to delete.
 Versioned delete operations are **irreversible**.